 2. Brushroll Design

 These two Shark vacuum cleaners have their heads designed for versatile cleaning of different floor types.
 Their traditional brushrolls are designed specifically for cleaning of carpeted floors.
-They also come with separate heads for hard surface cleaning, thus great for vacuuming hardwood, tiled and concrete floors.
+They also come with separate heads for hard surface cleaning, thus great for vacuuming hardwood, tile, and concrete floors.
 No matter the floor type you are cleaning, these vacuum cleaners have superb suction and offer great cleaning results.

 3. Filtration System

-Both of these Shark vacuum cleaners feature excellent filtration systems consisting of HEPA filters that are known to capture up to 99.9% of airborne dirt, dust and allergens.
+Both of these Shark vacuum cleaners feature excellent filtration systems consisting of HEPA filters that are known to capture up to 99.9% of airborne dirt, dust, and allergens.
 These filters are washable, thus reducing the cost that would have been incurred in the purchase of replacement filters.
 Their sealed HEPA filtration systems make them suitable for use even by people with asthma and other dust-related allergies.

 Shark offers a 5-year warranty for each of these vacuum cleaners.
 This warranty covers any damages and malfunctions to the parts of the vacuum cleaners within a period of 5 years from purchase.
 This just shows how high quality and durable these vacuum cleaners are, as most companies will not trust their product’s quality enough to let their customers use them for 5 years while they handle any arising repairs or replacements.